djbower/spider/README.md

 *Simulating Planetary Interior Dynamics with Extreme Rheology*

 ## Usage
-This code is not (yet) open source so you have been granted access by Dan J. Bower.
+This code is not (yet) open source; you have been granted access by Dan J. Bower.
+Until released under an open source license, the original authors retain all copyright.

+You are free to create your own private fork of the code.
 Please follow the standard development practice of forking and pull requests.
 For example:

 https://confluence.atlassian.com/bitbucket/forking-a-repository-221449527.html